adityakamath-90/DevTools/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss your ideas.

 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See LICENSE for more information.